-Things to Do in Adairsville: The town is best-known for one of our favorite mountain getaways in Georgia, Barnsley Resort.
 Built around the ruins of an 1840 estate (which some say is haunted), the 3000-acre resort offers an array of activities, including a full-service spa, Fazio-designed golf course, and shooting grounds.

 Adairsville Restaurants: Barnsley Resort offers two of the best restaurants in North Georgia, the casual Woodlands Grill and the more upscale Rice House.

 One of the first small towns in Georgia I visited as a boy, Blairsville is known for an incredible array of outdoor recreation opportunities.

 With a population of less than 700, an elevation of 1,883 feet, and close proximity to both Blue Ridge and Helen, it’s arguably among the very best places to live in Georgia.

 There’s also Grandaddy Mimm’s Moonshine Distillery, Cooper’s Creek, Reece Heritage Farm, Sunrise Grocery and lots more.